logzio/documentation/docs/user-guide/app360/service-list.md

 Clicking on one of the services opens a new page with additional info, including a visual representation of the service’s current error ratio, request rate, latency, and a breakdown of the service’s operations, infrastructure, and logs.
 Each data point is compared to the time frame of your choice (last day or last week), helping you understand the trends and know which area you should focus on.

-At the top of the page, you can change the time frame, choose which nodes or pods to focus on, or manually update the data by clicking on the refresh icon.
+At the top of the page, you can change the time frame, choose which nodes or pods to focus on, or manually update the data by clicking the refresh icon.

 ![service deeper](https://dytvr9ot2sszz.cloudfront.net/logz-docs/services/astronomy-services-service.png)